tig/mcec/src/README.md

 1. `git tag -a -m "Release v2.2.10" v2.2.10.2`
 1. `git add .`
 1. `git commit -n "Release v2.2.10"`
+1. `git push --tags`
-1. `git push --tags --all`
+1. `git push --all`
 1. On [Releases page](https://github.com/tig/mcec/releases) "Draft New Release"
   * Title of form "MCE Controller Version 2.2.10"
   * Auto generate release notes and edit as needed.
   * Add the following to end:

 ````
 To install, copy and paste the following command into a PowerShell command window.